AlreadyTakenJonas/bachelorThesisSummary/README.md

 ### Instruction File

-The instruction file is structured like assembly code.
-It describes the labratory setup with all optical elements, initial light polarisation and sample.
-Every instruction needs to be written in its own line and the instruction and its arguments are seperated by a space.
+The instruction file is structured in lines.
+Every command occupies one line and contains the encoded instruction and its parameters.
+It describes the labratory setup with all optical elements and the sample.
+Every instruction needs to be written in its own line and the instruction and its arguments are seperated by a spaces.
+Comments start with `#` and can be placed anywhere in the instruction file.
+Every character between `#` and the next line will be ignored.
 The following instructions are implemented.
+A list of all implemented instructions can be obtained by running `polaram list`.

 instruction | optical element             | number of arguments | describtion :----------:|:---------------------------:|:-------------------:|:----------: